 Submission Procedures including electronic version of thesis

 Students complete the submission documents http://www.aber.ac.uk/academicoffice/postgraduate/index.shtml which is submitted to their department along with the two copies of the thesis and an electronic version of the thesis .
 The department then forwards the thesis to the Registry.
 Please note that the thesis cannot be dispatched to the examiners without the student being clear of any debts to the University.
-Fee checks will be completed by the Academic Quality and Records Office and require no action on the part of the Student; unless they have an outstanding balance to pay.
+Fee checks will be completed by the Academic Registry and require no action on the part of the Student; unless they have an outstanding balance to pay.

 All students who are re-submitting their thesis must pay the fee as outlined in their result letter.